pablebe/gensvs/README.md

 1. Clone this repository
 2. Run ```pip install "."```
 ### Set Up a Conda Environment with Bash Script
 We recommend installing using this package in a separate conda environment.
-The recommended settings for the conda environment can be found in ```env_info/gensvs_env.yml``` and if you have a running conda installation e.g. [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) or [Miniforge](https://github.com/conda-forge/miniforge) you can execute the included bash-script ```./setup_conda_env.sh```which automatically creates a conda environment and installs the gensvs package via pip.
+The recommended settings for the conda environment can be found in ```env_info/gensvs_env.yml``` and if you have a running conda installation (e.g. [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) or [Miniforge](https://github.com/conda-forge/miniforge)), you can run the included bash-script, ```./setup_conda_env.sh```, which automatically create a conda environment and install the gensvs package via pip.
-More information regarding the usage for model inference and model evaluation is listed below.
+Further information on the usage of model inference and model evaluation is provided below.
 ## 🏃🏽‍♀️‍➡️ Model Inference
 ### Command Line Tool
 You can carry out the model inference using our command line tool.
-An exemplary call for the SGMSVS model is shown below:
+An example call for the SGMSVS model is shown below:
 ```bash
 gensvs --model sgmsvs --device cuda  --mix-dir audio_examples/mixture --output-dir audio_examples/separated --output-mono
 ```
 To isolate the inference to one CUDA device please you can set the environment variable ```CUDA_VISIBLE_DEVICES``` before the calling the command tool.
-You'll find an exemplary inference call for 'MelRoFo (S) + BigVGAN', isolated on GPU 0, below:
+An exemplary inference call for 'MelRoFo (S) + BigVGAN', isolated on GPU 0, can be found below:
 ```bash
 CUDA_VISIBLE_DEVICES=0 gensvs --model melrofobigvgan --device cuda  --mix-dir audio_examples/mixture --output-dir audio_examples/separated --output-mono
 ```
-> Note: When separating vocals with the model 'MelRoFo (S) + BigVGAN' the signals before (only MelRoFo (S) separation) and after the finetuned BigVGAN are saved into the output directory.
+> Note: when using 'MelRoFo (S) + BigVGAN' model to separate vocals, the signals before (only MelRoFo (S) separation) and after the finetuned BigVGAN are saved into the output directory.

 For more details on the available inference parameters please call:
 ```bash